Artin twists of Drinfeld modules and Goss L-series: Introduction

 Our main results focus on Artin representations $\rho: G_E\to \GL_n(\conj{\FF}_{q})$, where $G_E = \Gal(E^\sep/E)$.
 Let $\FF_q(\rho) = \FF_q(\rho(g)_{ij}: g\in G)$ and put $d=d_\rho = [\FF_q(\rho): \FF_q]$.
 Denote by $\rho^{(i)}$ the $i$-th Frobenius twist of $\rho$, i.e. $\rho^{(i)}(g) = (a_{ij}^{q^i})$ if $\rho(g)= (a_{ij})$. \begin{thmx}[Theorem \ref{existsAnderson}] Let $\varphi/E$ be a Drinfeld $\bA$-module of rank $r$ and $\rho: G_E\to \GL_n(\conj{\FF}_{q})$ an $\conj{\FF}_{q}$-representation of dimension $n$.
 Then, there exists an abelian $\bA$-module $\mcE$ of dimension $N = nd$ and rank $rN$ over $E$ such that \end{thmx}

-In the case that $\bA = \FF_q[t]$, $A = \FF_q[\theta]$, we investigate further and construct an explicit model of $\mcE/E$.
+In the case that $\bA = \FF_q[t]$, $A = \FF_q[\theta]$, we investigate further and construct an explicit model of the Artin twist $\mcE$ over $E$.
 This makes it possible to calculate its associated Goss $L$-series and its special $L$-values, especially using Taelman's class number theorem and extensions due to Angl\'es, Fang, Ngo Dac and Ribeiro.
 See \cite{angles2022class,fang2015special,taelman2012special} for details.

 Let $\alpha_1,\cdots,\alpha_d$ be a fixed $\FF_{q}$-basis for $\FF_q(\rho)$ and $\boldsymbol{\vec{\alpha}} = (\alpha_1,\cdots,\alpha_d)$.
 By a fundamental solution, we mean a solution $\vec{\mathbf{u}}\in \Mat_{n\times d}(E^\sep)$ of the system of equations $\rho^{(\ell)}(g)g(\vec{\mathbf{u}})\boldsymbol{\vec{\alpha}}^{(\ell)} = \vec{\mathbf{u}}\boldsymbol{\vec{\alpha}}^{(\ell)}$, whose entries are linearly independent over $\FF_q$, for all $g\in G_E$ and $0\leq \ell\leq d-1$.
 See \S \ref{construction} for details. \begin{thmx}[Theorem \ref{thmB}] Let $\varphi: \bA\to E[\tau]$ be a Drinfeld module over $E$ with and $\rho:G_E\to \GL_n(\conj{\FF}_q)$ be an Artin representation.
 Let $N = nd$ with $d = d_\rho = [\FF_q(\rho): \FF_q]$.
 Then, $\mcE$ has a model over $E$ given by where $\Psi = (\Phi(\vec{\mathbf{u}})^T)^{-1}$ and $\vec{\mathbf{u}}\in \operatorname{Sol}_E(\rho)$ is a fundamental solution.
 See $(\ref{sol_space})$ and $(\ref{Phimatrix})$ for the definition of $\operatorname{Sol}_E(\rho)$ and $\Phi(\bm{\vec{u}})$ respectively. \end{thmx} As a result, we have the following corollary. \begin{corx}[Corollary \ref{twsit_is_uniformizable}] The Anderson $\bA$-module $\mcE$ over $E$ is uniformizable. \end{corx} Furthermore, the following result establishes a precise connection between the $L$-functions of these objects: \begin{thmx}[Theorem \ref{thmC}] Let $\varphi:\bA\to E[\tau]$ be a Drinfeld $\bA$-module over $E$ and $\rho: G_E\to \GL_n(\conj{\FF}_q)$ an Artin representation.
 Let $\mcE = \mcE(\varphi,\rho)$ be an Artin twist of $\varphi$ by $\rho$.
 Then, there exists a finite set $S$ of places such that In the case $\bA = \FF_q[t]$, we have \end{thmx}